kemitchell/writing.kemitchell.com/_posts/2016-09-18-Earl-of-Etherereums-Case.md

 overarching checks and balances---derisively, "centralized authority".
 Such use cases, in the aggregate, probably make up the vast majority of useful applications of the underlying Bitcoin-esque technology.
-But for those of a more political bent, these are precisely the uninteresting, even repugnant ones.
+But for those of a more political bent, those use cases are precisely the uninteresting, even repugnant ones.

 Lack of central authority without the wastefulness of proof-of-work rules is the techno-political dream, in that it would make the system